ConfigHubPub/Docs/documentation/pages/schema/system.rst

    Version of the client API.
 If not specified, ConfigHub assumes the latest version.
 Even through this is not a required parameter, you are encouraged to specify a version.

-*Pretty* .. rst-class:: fa fa-inbox asdasd
+*Pretty*

    If value is ``true``, returned JSON is 'pretty' - formatted.

+.. rst-class:: fa fa-fontawesome

+   the fontawesome flag will be attached to this paragraph

+.. rst-class:: fa fa-inbox

+   the fontawesome flag will be attached to inbox this paragraph